devbyray/raymonschouwenaar-blog/site/content/post/2018/2018-03-23-managing-web-development-project-with-multiple-teams-on-github.md

 ### Use projects for Scrum-board

+The Github project boards are ideal for giving fast ideas of the progress.
+Beside that it's possible to order stories in a certain order to indicate the priority.

 #### Organisation board

 On the organisation level we can also create a scrum-board.
 This is super handy for projectmanagment before the team is gonna plan on the features.